docgeni/docgeni/docs/en-us/guides/basic/built-in-components.md

     ├── module.ts
 ```

+Custom components need to inherit the 'DocgeniBuiltInComponent' base class, inject `elementRef` into the constructor, and pass in the parent class by calling `super (elementRef)`.

-The `color` component needs to export the selector used in markdown and component by default, and inherit the `DocgeniBuiltInComponent` and pass it in to elementRef.
-The following example is the custom text color component:
+<alert type="info">The rendering component used in markdown takes the first component defined in the file by default, and the selector is the component's selector.
+If you need to customize, you can customize the settings through `export default { selector: '', component: xx}`.</alert>

 ```ts
 import { Component, ElementRef, HostBinding, Input, OnInit } from '@angular/core';